 Purgatory ski patrol director and EMT-IV, Blayne Woods is Ember’s handler.
 Avalanche dog handlers like Blayne are typically members of Search and Rescue.
 They already have extensive first aid and backcountry skills including avalanche coursework and certifications.

-“Speed is critical in avalanche rescues, with victims having little chance of survival if they are buried for 30 minutes or more,” explained Woods.
+“Speed is critical in avalanche rescues because victims have little chance of survival if they are buried for 30 minutes or more,” explained Woods.
 “In five or ten minutes, a trained avalanche dog can search an area the size of a football field.
 By contrast, it would take a person about 4 hours to search the same area.
-Since chances of survival in an avalanche burial drop after 15 minutes, a trained dog team can be the difference between life and death.
+A trained dog team can be the difference between life and death, since chances of survival in an avalanche burial drop after 15 minutes.
 For a skier stranded on a snowy mountain, avalanche dogs are your best friend.”

 Purgatory’s Snow Safety Program operates throughout the winter season to keep the public and employees safe.
-Purgatory’s professional ski patrol is trained in avalanche safety and performs avalanche forecasting and control work on a regular basis, as well as monitoring hazards and protection measures.
-Outside the eastern boundary of Purgatory Resort, the ski patrol manages several avalanche starting zones in the Monkey Brains, Monkey Gully, Monkey Launch Chutes, Sun Dog, and Columbine Gully areas.
+Purgatory’s professional ski patrol has trained extensively in avalanche safety.
+They perform avalanche forecasting and control work on a regular basis, and monitor hazards and protection measures.
+Outside the eastern boundary of Purgatory Resort, the ski patrol manages several avalanche starting zones.
+These zone lie in the Monkey Brains, Monkey Gully, Monkey Launch Chutes, Sun Dog, and Columbine Gully areas.
 It’s critical that skiers and riders respect ski area boundaries and avalanche closure areas.

 All backcountry travelers should take an avalanche safety course and should have snow safety equipment.
 It is also important to always monitor the current forecast and avalanche danger rating at https://avalanche.state.co.us/.